-Section II - to be completed by the PARENT or GUARDIAN
+Section I - to be completed by the PARENT or GUARDIAN

 I understand the definition of hardship.
-My son/daughter's school principal has clearly explained the meaning and intent of the hardship rule.
+My son/daughter's school principal/athletic director has clearly explained the meaning and intent of the hardship rule.

-I verify that the following information is correct and I realize that any falsification of the application will result in my son/daughter losing high school athletic eligibility.
+I verify that the following information is correct, and I realize that any falsification of the application will result in my son/daughter losing high school athletic eligibility.

-Signature of Father/Legal Guardian Date Signature of Mother/Legal Guardian Date

-Signature of Student Date

-Name of Student: Grade:

-Current School: Age:

-School from which you have transferred :

-Number of semesters in high school: Previous semester's GPA:

-Other schools student has attended beg inning in the 9 th grade:

-Units passed previous semester:

-Sports in which you plan to participate:

-Describe below how this hardship eligibi Hardship Defined (If additional space is r plies to Article 15, Section 15.14, Paragraph, 1 plank paper and attach to this form).
-5.14

-If financial hardship existed, did you requ YesNo If yes, how much financial assistance was
+Father/Legal Guardian Date Mothe er/Legal Guardian Date Student Date Name of Student: Receiving (Current) School: Age: Sending (Previous) School: Number of semesters in high s chool: Previous semester's GP PA: Other schools' student has atte ended since entering high school: Units passed previous semeste er: Student is requesting 50% or 100% eligibility for the sch ool year / season.
+Sports in which you plan to pa rticipate: Describe below how this hards Hardship Defined (If additional If financial hardship existed, di Yes No If yes, how much financial assis

-Section II - to be completed by the PARENT or GUARDIAN - Cont'd
+Section I - to be completed by the PARENT or GUARDIAN - Cont'd